The haunting scars of emotional neglect

 “They’d reach their arms out as though they’re saying to you, ‘Please pick me up,’ ” Nelson says.
 “So you’d pick them up and they’d hug you.
 But then they’d push you away and they’d want to get down.
 And then the minute they got down they’d want to be picked up again.
 It’s a very disorganized way of interacting with somebody.”

-The odd behaviors, delayed language and a range of other symptoms suggested problems with brain development, Nelson says.
+The odd behaviours, delayed language and a range of other symptoms suggested problems with brain development, Nelson says.
 So he and other researchers began studying the children using a technology known as electroencephalography (EEG), which measures electrical activity in the brain.

 Many of the orphans had disturbingly low levels of brain activity.
 “Instead of a 100-watt light bulb, it was a 40-watt light bulb,” Nelson says.